wyhong3103/competitive-programming/Solutions/USACO/Gold/BFS/swap_game.md

 ```

 Okay turned out, this is dumb.
-There is only 9! game states (which I have thought of it, but never really sure with the ideas), and for each game state we find the number of moves needed to reach the state.(which is a little vague for now) For a better understanding on this approach, [USACO Guide Editorial](https://usaco.guide/problems/cses-1670-swap-game/solution)
+There is only 9! game states (which I have thought of it, but never really sure with the ideas), and for each game state we find the number of moves needed to reach the state.(which is a little vague for now) For a better understanding on this approach, [USACO Guide Editorial](https://usaco.guide/problems/cses-1670-swap-game/solution).
+It's really creative indeed, using a base 9 numbers to represent the state of the game.